robertcedwards/juice-docs/docs/dev/api/data-structures/jb721tier.md

   @member reservedRate The number of minted tokens needed in the tier to allow for minting another reserved token.
   @member reservedRateBeneficiary The beneificary of the reserved tokens for this tier.
   @member encodedIPFSUri The URI to use for each token within the tier.
+  @member allowManualMint A flag indicating if the contract's owner can mint from this tier on demand.
 */
 struct JB721Tier {
   uint256 id;